-It’s Easter weekend in Paris—called Paques in French.
+It will soon be Easter weekend in Paris—called Paques in French.
 While I’m not at all religious, I do have a deep appreciation for the role of Catholicism in the history of Europe (both good and, in some cases, very, very bad), particularly in all of the fine art and architecture that can be seen via Paris’s 125-plus churches.

 One of the very best of Paris’s churches—and a must-see destination for all first-time visitors to the City of Light (and many repeat travelers as well)—is the dazzling Sainte Chapelle, located just a few blocks from its more famous cousin, Notre Dame.